redarling/redarling/README.md

-I'm a product-minded Full-Stack and AI engineer, specializing in building agentic, AI-native products!
+I'm a product-minded Full-Stack and AI engineer specializing in building agentic systems!

 **About me**